HubSpot/hubspot-api-python/README.md

 You'll need to create a [private app](https://developers.hubspot.com/docs/api/private-apps) to get your access token or you can obtain OAuth2 access token.

+#### Hapikey support:

+Please, note that hapikey is no longer supported after v5.1.0.
+You can get more info about hapikey sunset [here](https://developers.hubspot.com/changelog/upcoming-api-key-sunset).
+Also, plese, visit a [migration guide](https://developers.hubspot.com/docs/api/migrate-an-api-key-integration-to-a-private-app) if you need help with a migration process.

 ### OAuth API

 #### Obtain OAuth2 access token: